 Polar Flow is free, but you need a Polar smart watch or heart rate monitor to use it.
 Fortunately, Polar makes some of the best running watches.
 The Polar Vantage M2, for example, even tracks sleep, recovery and gives you nutrition tips (Polar.com; $299.95).

-"I feel that Polar provides the best opportunity to connect data to the training plan, accurate GPS tracking of run routes, time, splits and heart rate," says Kelvin Gary, CPT, owner of Body Space Fitness in New York City.
+"I feel that Polar provides the best opportunity to connect data to the training plan, accurate GPS tracking of run routes, time, splits and heart rate," Kelvin Gary, CPT, owner of Body Space Fitness in New York City, tells LIVESTRONG.com.

 And even with all of these bells and whistles, Polar Flow is very easy to use.